 The Physical Activity Guidelines provides recommendations about the amount and types of activity adults and children need to stay healthy.
 And the Move Your Way campaign provides fact sheets, posters, videos, and interactive tools to help turn those recommendations into easy-to-understand physical activity guidance for youth, adults, older adults, people during and after pregnancy, parents, and health professionals.

 Move Your Way resources are for all Americans, but we know one size doesn’t fit all.
 That’s where you come in!
-Think about the resources that will be most useful for your campaign.
+Think about the resources that will be most useful for you.
 Which materials will resonate most with people in your community?
 Will you need materials in English, Spanish, or both?
 Start imagining where you can distribute and share materials locally and how Move Your Way can help support existing or new physical activity efforts in your community.

 Tips